Kinship

 When Family Are Not Your Kin

-Freedom-oriented beings raised by those who demand obedience and obligation to family and cultural values that do not fit can lead to trauma, distress, and warped adaptations.
-(Yes, imagine the otter trying to take down a tree because they “have to.”)
+Freedom-oriented beings raised by those who demand obedience and obligation to family and cultural values that do not fit… can end up with trauma, distress, and warped adaptations.

 Focusing on kinship moves us toward choice and freedom.
 It can be hard to accept the reality that some (or all) of our family don’t feel like kinfolk.
 When we accept this and even accept that it doesn’t mean there is anything wrong with us… we’re free to start cultivating kinships.